-Scope of Application: The Risk Based Capital Adequacy framework applies to Jamuna Bank Limited (JBL) on 'Solo' basis as well as 'Consolidated' basis as there were two subsidiaries of the bank as on the reporting date i.e. 31 December 2011.
-JBL established a merchant bank namely Jamuna Bank Capital Management Limited with 99.99% share and JBL is going to carry out brokerage business in the name of Jamuna Bank Securities Limited which is not in operation as on the reporting date.
+Scope of Application: The Risk Based Capital Adequacy framework applies to Jamuna Bank Limited (JBL) on 'Solo' basis as well as 'Consolidated' basis as there were two subsidiaries of the bank as on the reporting date i.e. 31 December 2014.
+The names of the two subsidiary companies are Jamuna Bank Capital Management Limited and Jamuna Bank Securities Limited.

-Consistency and Validation: The quantitative disclosures are made on the basis of consolidated audited financial statements of JBL and its Subsidiary as at and for the year ended 31 December 2011 prepared under relevant international accounting and financial reporting standards as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) and related circulars/ instructions issued by Bangladesh Bank from time to time.
+Consistency and Validation: The quantitative disclosures are made on the basis of consolidated audited financial statements of JBL and its Subsidiary as at and for the year ended 31 December 2014 prepared under relevant international accounting and financial reporting standards as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) and related circulars/ instructions issued by Bangladesh Bank from time to time.
 The assets, liabilities, revenues and expenses of the subsidiaries are combined with those of the parent company (JBL), eliminating inter company transactions.
 So assets of the subsidiaries were risk weighted and equities of subsidiaries were crossed out with the investment of JBL while consolidating.